paulasrod

 Life as a Comedy group

-More stuff to carry around, more dosh and (sometimes) shorter playing hours but usually balanced out with more travel and 5am's back at home.
+More stuff to carry around, more dosh and (usually) shorter playing hours but usually balanced out with lots more travel and 5am's back at home.

 One week I noticed an ad in The Stage newspaper and gave them a ring.
 The response was very positive and in a matter of weeks we were recording.